davhunt/instruments/README.md

 * Modification of NA value to "NA" (previously "N/A").
 * Support for double digit event numbers and double letter instrument versioning
 * Modification of perc calculations for instruments with products to provide transparent percentage across all questions (not across products)
-* Addition of flat to "hide" certain scores from the output (e.g., the interim products for AQ10).
+* Addition of flag to "hide" certain scores from the output (e.g., the interim products for AQ10).

 ### 0.1